paulhamsh/Spark-Control-X/README.md

 This version uses an Elecrow 7" display board which includes the ESP32S3.
 More details of that are in my other repo:   https://github.com/paulhamsh/Electrow-Terminal-7-LVGL

+I know this is a touchscreen emulating a footswitch, which is unusual - but it proves the code and approach.

 ## To compile and run, using NimBLE-Arduino, make this change first